housseinh/IOTA-WLC/README.md

 10-	 The generated reports are in CSV format.
 You can access it using excel or Matlab.
 Note: the delimiter used is the comma, so ensure your excel is using ‘comma’ before import it.

-11-	Finally, you can find  CSV and excel demos of the last updated in the same file
+11-	Finally, you can find  CSV and excel demos of the last run in the same file.